-Scope 2 Carbon emissions are indirect emissions caused by the generation of the electricity that is purchased and used by an organisation.
+Scope 2 Carbon emissions are indirect emissions caused by the generation of the electricity, heat, steam or cooling that is purchased and used by an organisation.

 Reporting Scope 2 Carbon Emissions is mandatory under Streamlined Energy and Carbon Reporting Regulations for quoted companies.
 Large unquoted companies or LLPs need only include Scope 2 electricity figures (including Electric vehicle usage).